FlorianLeidner/protein-design/recipes/README.md

-# Recipes for building RFDiffussionAA and LigandMPNN containers with Rocm support
+# Recipes for building RFDiffussionAA and LigandMPNN containers with ROCm support

 Many (many) thanks to **Piero Coronica** of the Max Planck Computing and Data Facility who developed and provided these recipes.